bramtayl/Justly/README.md

 #### Instrument example

-If you specify the instrument of a chord, you will change the instrument for all future chords.
+If you specify the instrument of a chord, you will change the default instrument for all future chords.
 If you specify the instrument of a note, you will change the instrument of that note only.
-If you do not specify the instrument of a note, you will use the chord instrument.
+If you do not specify the instrument of a note, you will use the default instrument.

 ### Beats